What to Expect When You Apply to Work at BlueCross

 What happens after

-After you’ve applied for the position, one of our dedicated recruiters will review your application.
+One of our dedicated recruiters will review your application.
 This means all job applications are reviewed by a real person, not a machine.

-Once your application has been reviewed, you should get a message from a recruiter to let you know we have received your information.
+Once your application has been viewed, you should get a message from a recruiter to let you know we have received your information.
 Applicants can also view the status of their applications in their accounts.

-“Whether it's a personalized communication via email or a phone call from a recruiter, the applicant should get notified throughout the process and be able to track how his or her candidacy is progressing by going into his or her account on Workday,” Boone says.
+Whether it's a personalized communication via email or a phone call from a recruiter, you should get notified throughout the process and be able to track how your candidacy is progressing by going into your account on Workday.

 Related Reading: